 The Bancor Protocol provides a simple and powerful building block for developers and non-technical users alike to create new types of monetary systems, applications, currency networks and tokens not previously possible, all through the use of token reserves and smart-contracts with the ability to automatically issue and destroy themselves according to a formula.
 Value can be recognized, stored and moved in ways never seen before.

-Bancor-compatible tokens are a new type of always-liquid token, managed by a smart-contract which issues and destroys itself according to a transparent formula.
+Smart Tokens are a new type of always-liquid token, managed by a smart-contract which issues and destroys itself according to a transparent formula.
 Bancor contracts are written in Solidity and tested by the industry's top security auditors.
 The current code is available for review below.